 Benefits of Investing in a Private Equity Commercial Real Estate Partnership

-For investors seeking the benefits of real estate ownership without the hassle of managing it, a private equity commercial real estate partnership comes with a number of benefits:
+For investors seeking to earn passive income through real estate, a private equity commercial real estate firm can offer the benefits of real estate ownership without the hassle of managing it.
+A private equity commercial real estate partnership comes with a number of benefits:

-- Leverage: By partnering with a private equity firm, an individual investor can leverage the firm’s network, tools, technology, and expertise, all of which are used in service of finding the most profitable investment opportunities.
+- Leverage: By partnering with a private equity commercial real estate firm, an accredited investor can leverage the firm’s network, tools, technology, and expertise, all of which are used in service of finding the most profitable investment opportunities.

-- Quality: Because a private equity firm pools investor funds to facilitate the purchase of an asset, it gives each individual fractional ownership of an institutional quality asset that likely could not afford on their own.
+- Quality: Because a private equity commercial real estate firm pools investor funds to facilitate the purchase of an asset, it gives each individual fractional ownership of an institutional quality asset that likely could not afford on their own.

 - Income: By definition, the real estate assets owned in a “commercial” real estate partnership are rented to other businesses to generate income for investors.
 By virtue of their investment, individuals are entitled to a portion of the income and profits produced by the underlying asset, resulting in a steady stream of dividend income.